manassaloi/manassaloi.github.io/_posts/2020-12-09-how-to-be-strategic.markdown

 I read like a dozen books and hundreds of posts on competitive strategy.
 Not an exaggeration.
 I literally read a [dozen books](https://manassaloi.com/2019/08/27/learn-business-strategy.html).

-Now I could draw flywheels and do seven powers analysis in my sleep.
+Now I could draw flywheels and do 7 powers analysis in my sleep.
 Was it enough?

 Nope.
 Because what people don't tell you is when they talk about strategy in middle management they don't actually mean strategy in a pure sense.